w3c/wai-website/pages/about/groups/ariawg.md

 For details of the current work, see the [ARIA Working Group README on GitHub](https://www.github.com/w3c/aria/).

-The ARIA Working Group follows a set process for developing ARIA guidelines and resolving ARIA issues &emdash; for details, see [ARIA Working Group Process Document](https://github.com/w3c/aria/blob/main/documentation/process.md).
+The ARIA Working Group follows a set process for developing ARIA guidelines and resolving ARIA issues &mdash; for details, see [ARIA Working Group Process Document](https://github.com/w3c/aria/blob/main/documentation/process.md).

 ### WAI-ARIA